-As the structure of primary funds significantly changes in favour of non-current liabilities, the Bank reassessed its original intention to hold certain debt securities in the available for sale portfolio and reclassified these securities in 2011 to "held-to-maturity securities" at the fair value of EUR 184 147 thousand.
+As the structure of primary funds significantly changed in favour of non-current liabilities, the Bank reassessed its original intention to hold certain debt securities in the available-for-sale portfolio and reclassified these securities in 2011 to "held-to-maturity securities" at the fair value of EUR 184 147 thousand.
 The Bank plans and is able to hold securities in the portfolio until their maturity.

-In connection with this transfer, the Bank continues to recognise revaluation reserves from securities available for sale in the amount of EUR 780 thousand (loss) in equity; the loss will be amortised in the income statement until the maturity of these securities.
-In 2011, a loss in the amount of EUR 64 thousand was amortised in the Income Statement line "Interest income and similar income".
+In connection with this transfer, the Bank continues to recognise as at 31 December 2012 revaluation reserves from available-for-sale securities in the amount of EUR 468 thousand (loss) in equity; the loss will be amortised in the income statement until the maturity of these securities (2011: (loss) EUR 780 thousand).
+In 2012, a loss in the amount of EUR 242 thousand (2011: EUR 64 thousand) was amortised in the Income Statement line "Interest income and similar income".

-As at 31 December 2011, the Bank recognised in the available for sale portfolio state treasury bills domestic at the fair value of EUR 248 thousand and state bonds domestic at the fair value of EUR 1 652 thousand (31 December 2010: EUR 1 622 thousand) provided as collateral for the deposits from customers.
+As at 31 December 2011, the Bank recognised in the available-for-sale portfolio state treasury bills domestic at the fair value of EUR 248 thousand and state bonds domestic at the fair value of EUR 1 652 thousand provided as collateral for the deposits from customers.